prabhakk-mw/jupyter-matlab-proxy/README.md

 Installing this package will also install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and [Jupyter Server Proxy](https://jupyter-server-proxy.readthedocs.io/en/latest/) on your machine, if they are not installed already.

-You must have [MATLAB](https://www.mathworks.com/help/install/install-products.html) installed to execute MATLAB code through Jupyter.
+You must have [MATLAB](https://www.mathworks.com/help/install/install-products.html) installed to execute MATLAB code through Jupyter, installing this package will not automatically install MATLAB.

 ### Building From Sources
 Building from sources requires Node.js® version 16 [TO CHECK] or higher.